willhindson/react-fittext/README.md

 # React FitText

+/* Update 25-04-2021.
+Attempted to update for use with React 17 by @willhindson.
+Not quite sure what I'm doing so wouldn't recommend this to be used by anyone other than me */

 [FitText.js](https://github.com/davatron5000/FitText.js) as a React v16+ component.

 If you want to make specific text fit within a container, and then maintain that ratio across screen sizes, this component is for you.